gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 ### **Assign Text Converter to Pipeline**

-To test our Text Converter, we need to modify our `GEOHOST-REFERENCE` pipeline to use it.
-Select the `GEOHOST-REFERENCE` pipeline tab and then select the **Structure**sub-item
+To test our Text Converter, we need to modify our `GeoHost-V1.0-REFERENCE` pipeline to use it.
+Select the `GeoHost-V1.0-REFERENCE` pipeline tab and then select the **Structure**sub-item

 ![Stroom UI CreateReferenceFeed - Associated text converter with pipeline](../resources/v6/UI-CreateReferenceFeed-27.png "Associated text converter with pipeline")